mfafinski/mfafinski.github.io/_posts/2020-9-29-Historical_data.md

 Even more importantly: if you can amplify humanists, their work and their critique in the public sphere, do it!

 Make humanist expertise more exciting than badly done regression graphs.

+You can follow me on twitter for more of This Sort of Thing [@Calthalas](https://twitter.com/Calthalas)